- In 2016, with the addition of new services, the partial asset value of UK natural capital was estimated to be nearing £1 trillion (£958 billion).

 Figure 37 presents the percentage change in UK natural capital asset values between 2009 to 2016 by selected services.
 Between the years 2009 and 2016, the asset value of renewables increased by 133%.
 That is, the asset value for renewable energy more than doubled during this period.
 In contrast, the asset value of fossil fuels has more than halved in this time period.

-Despite the asset value of recreation falling by 0.4% between 2009 and 2016, this cultural service still made up a large proportion of the asset value of natural capital in the UK, forming 41.4% of the total UK asset value in 2016 (see Figure 38).
-The overall asset value of non-material services not directly captured in gross domestic product (GDP) (that is, regulating services and cultural services) represented 66.4% of the UK’s natural capital asset value in 2016.
+Despite the asset value of recreation growing by only 1% between 2009 and 2016, this cultural service still made up a large proportion of the asset value of natural capital in the UK, forming 41.9% of the total UK asset value in 2016 (see Figure 38).
+The overall asset value of non-material services not directly captured in gross domestic product (GDP) (that is, regulating services and cultural services) represented 66.6% of the UK’s natural capital asset value in 2016.